-Primers are the most important coating when painting a new or “problem” surface and when we hand paint new kitchens and refurbish custom-made wooden kitchens, we take great care to specify the best primer for kitchen cabinets.
+Primers are the most important coating when painting a new or ‘problem’ surface.
+When GS Decorating, upmarket painters and decorators London, hand-paint new kitchens and refurbish custom-made wooden kitchens, we take great care to specify the best primer for kitchen cabinets.

 Primer for bare timber

 Most custom-made wooden kitchens that are to be painted are constructed from poplar and MDF.
 These are good surfaces from a painters point of view, as they are smooth and take paint well.
 Some companies supply kitchens ready primed in the factory, but where they come bare, there are a couple of primers that we know work particularly well.

 Zinsser Coverstain is an oil-based primer and stain blocker.
 It dries in 30 minutes and in good conditions (and if time permits), can be sanded down and re-coated in the same day.
 It raises the grain of poplar, but sands back very easily to produce a dense glass smooth finish.
 Two coats ensures a very solid base for oil or water-based topcoats.

 On the downside, it is a high VOC paint, and does have a strong aroma, so we have to take that into consideration when assessing if it is suitable for your home.

 Zinsser BIN is the shellac based alternative to Coverstain.
 It is the industry standard for blocking all stains and knots from bleeding through.
 It provides a rock hard surface for oil and water-based paints, but is quite tricky to apply by brush, and destroys foam rollers.
 And it is very strong smelling too.

 Water based primers such as Mythic Universal primer, or Blackfriars problem solving primer or Zinsser Bullseye 1-2-3, offer similar properties to the more traditional primers, with none of their usability or odour issues.
 If using Zinsser 1-2-3 it is best to seal knots first with Zinsser BIN.